johnnovak/gridmonger-site/source/moving-around.rst

     is very similar to how most games handle the keyboard.
 For the more technically inclined, the program only cares about *positional scancodes*.

-    Normally, the state of the :kbd:`NumLock` key is ignored, and the numeric keypad is only used for navigation.
-However, when entering text in textfields, the operating system keyboard and language settings and the :kbd:`NumLock` state are in effect.

 Normal Mode